Stacks Image 373

 It's also way more work than I'm willing to do.
 Really, I just want to play my records and I want them to sound good.
 I don't want to be listening for imperfections and I don't want to be listening to the equipment, either.
 I also don't want to have to justify the cost of anything, and buying the ES 001 would cause me to do that for decades.
 It's all about the music, stupid!
 Stop obsessing over the things that don't matter.
 Stop drilling holes in your records and start listening to them!

-But I do have to admit that I really do love watching audiophiles trip all over themselves as they drool over this thing …
+But I do have to admit that I really do love watching audiophiles trip all over themselves as they drool over this thing.
+Here's some quotes from the Internet …

 I'll give it 2.5 stars because it looks cool.
 But honestly, what the fuck?